johnny333/nodejs-recruitment-task/README.md

 * Written application must be hosted and publicly available for us online - we recommend [Heroku](https://heroku.com).

 **Good luck!
 If you have any questions feel free to ping us!**

+TO run app you should have docker with docker-compose, yarn and one of unix os.
+Then you can exec "sh run.sh" to run app.
+UI is available at port 4200, and backend at port 3000.